-Sanders projected for decisive win in Nevada, Biden on track for second place
+Sanders scores decisive win in Nevada, Biden headed for second-place finish

 The race now begins to broaden across the country, with the next primary on Feb.
 29 in South Carolina, followed by the Super Tuesday contests in 14 states on March 3 that pick more than one-third of the pledged delegates who will help select a Democratic nominee.

-Biden is counting on a strong showing in South Carolina, which has a large bloc of black voters, while the Super Tuesday states will bring former New York Mayor Michael Bloomberg, who has not been competing in the four early voting states but has been rising in polls, into the race.
+Biden, vice president under former President Barack Obama, is counting on a strong showing in South Carolina, which has a large bloc of black voters.
+In Nevada, entrance polls showed Biden led among African Americans with 36%, followed by Sanders with 27%.

+The Super Tuesday states will bring former New York Mayor Michael Bloomberg, who has not been competing in the four early voting states but has been rising in opinion polls, into the race.

 “The Nevada results reinforce the reality that this fragmented field is putting Bernie Sanders on pace to amass an insurmountable delegate lead,” Bloomberg campaign manager Kevin Sheekey said in a statement.